GIXLabs/GIXLabs.github.io/how_to/cnc_milling_toolpaths.md

 ### 2D Face

 The next toolpath we will use is called a "facing" path.
-This is usefull for cleaning up a flat, top surface of a design.
+This toolpath is not necessary for most CNC milling projects, but is usefull for cleaning up a flat, top surface of a design or planing large pieces of stock.
 In the 2D dropdown menu, select "Face".

 In the geometry tab of the Face menu, select the outer contour of the raised 'X' design.